inspired/cisco_ios/README.md

 Cisco Networks includes the following new features:

-- Added facility category lookup file based on http://www.cisco.com/c/en/us/td/docs/ios/15_0sy/system/messages/15sysmg/sm15syovr.html
-- Added variable name lookup file (not in use yet)
-- Better documentation
+- Added WLC/IOS toggle to the overview page

 ##### Fixed issues

 Version 2.2.1 of the Cicso Networks app fixes the following issues:

-- Added WLC/IOS toggle to the overview page

 ##### Known issues